User Tools

 • alias commandalias='command(s) plus options'

-• (Do in class) Add some useful aliases to bash shell profile (~/.bashrc).
+• (Do in class) Add at least 3 useful aliases to your bash shell profile (~/.bashrc).

 Intro to Basic UNIX Utilities